AB-campus-CDA/GIT_memo/README.md

 <a name="status"></a>
 ## 2. status

-Give the local repo state. ??????
+Give the local repo state :
+- Compare branch with remote(s)
+- Staged files (ready to be commited)
+- Files with changes that are not staged

 <br />